ScottLogic/openapi-forge/README.md

  - load - the Forge generator loads the given OpenAPI schema
  - transform - the schema undergoes a number of transformations for the purposes of simplifying the generation process.
 By convention, any modified or new properties are prefixed with an undercore.
- - generate - the generation templates are implemented using the [Handlebars templating engine](https://handlebarsjs.com/).
+ - generate - the generators are implemented using the [Handlebars templating engine](https://handlebarsjs.com/).

 ## TODO
  - better error reporting from CLI tool
- - allow templates to be supplied via GitHub URL, npm package or file
+ - allow generators to be supplied via GitHub URL, npm package or file
- - allow templates with nested folder structures
+ - allow generators with nested folder structures
  - add a verbose / debug mode
  - output generation progress
  - determine the node version requirements for the forge